Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 - For obvious reasons, this design is popular among sailors and fishermen.
 It can be used to symbolize those who brave the open waters every day to make a living for their family.
 When you consider all of this, this is just as meaningful as any other tattoo symbol in the world.

 There are a variety of different meanings that are associated with this design.
-As you read earlier, they are popular among sailors and fishermen.
-These are the people that can carry deep symbolic meaning with the tattoo.
+As you read earlier, they are popular among sailors and fishermen, who can carry deep symbolic meaning with the tattoo.
 This includes:

 - The correct path